 The DMMP is evaluating a list of potentially suitable sites to develop the Federal Standard or Base Plan for managing dredged material for a minimum of 20 years.
 The Federal Standard is defined as “the dredged material disposal alternative or alternatives identified by the Corps which represent the least costly alternatives consistent with sound engineering practices and meeting the environmental standards established by the [Clean Water Act’s] 404(b)(1) evaluation process…” (33 CFR 335.7).

 In fiscal year 2021, the Corps began drafting the Tentatively Selected Plan (TSP) for the Pool 10 DMMP.
 The Corps obtained feedback from affected stakeholders, including via a public meeting to inform local communities of the navigation mission, federal acquisition process, and the Corps’ desire to identify willing sellers for the possibility of permanent upland placement of dredge material.
-The process of identifying appropriate sites and writing the draft report is expected to run through fiscal year 2023.
+The Corps intends to identify appropriate sites and begin the report in 2023.

-In fiscal year 2024, the Corps will release a draft report with the TSP sites identified for public review.
+A draft report with the TSP alternatives, including innovative technologies such as bedload collector/sediment bypass systems, will be released for public review in 2025.
 The Corps will evaluate and consider all alternatives identified in the public comments for the final DMMP.

-A final plan and subsequent real estate acquisition is anticipated to begin in fiscal year 2025 and will be phased over time, pending prioritization of parcels and availability of funds.
+Subsequent real estate acquisition is anticipated to begin in 2026 and will be phased over time, pending prioritization of parcels and availability of funds.